 However, some conventional lenders target borrowers with bad credit.
 For example, 21st Mortgage Corporation offers mobile home loans and refinancing with no minimum credit score requirements and prepayment penalties.

 Conventional loans can have fixed or adjustable rates, and you can sometimes get cash-out refinancing.
 Interest rates are comparable to other home loans.
 Loan terms are up to 30 years.

-Refinance Options If You Don’t Own the Property on Which Your Mobile Home is Located
+Refinance Options If You Don’t Own the Land on Which Your Mobile Home is Located

-If you rent the land your mobile home is on, you still have a couple of options.
-Learn more at How to Refinance a Manufactured, Modular, or Mobile Home without Land.
+If you rent the property your mobile home is on, you still have a couple of options.

 FHA Title 1 Loans